amcornel/healthy-cooking/README.md

 ## Deployment

-The Website was deployed on the 21.04.2022 with Github to GitHub Pages
+        The Website was deployed on 21.04.2022 with Github to GitHub Pages.

-        open project on GitHub
+        Open project on GitHub.

-        Click on Settings in the Top Nav Bar
+        Click on Settings in the Top Nav Bar.